|

 Train Simulator Brings Railfans To The 'Net

 a notable online presence a full year prior to release.
-Dozens of extensive web sites had
+Promising

 to include extensive development tools so that users may develop everything from